-Horses are not its.
+Horses are not “its”.
 Nor is any animal.

-Those who exploit animals, especially for slaughter purposes, are very clever at manipulating public perception by referring to animals as inanimate objects, or its.
+Those who exploit animals, especially for slaughter purposes, are very clever at manipulating public perception by referring to animals as inanimate objects, or “its”.

 In the case of horses, the pro-slaughter movement use such phrases as “unwanted” horses versus “homeless” horses, and horse “processing” or “harvesting” versus horse “slaughter”.
 This is a blatant attempt to divert public attention from what they in fact do — brutally kill horses for their meat — to something that sounds less offensive, more acceptable to the human ear.

 However, this does not have to do with just slaughter horses.
-All horses are routinely referred to as its.
+All horses are routinely referred to as “its”.
 Just about any modern day article or report you read involving horses refers to them in that way.